 AND PREPARING MUSSELS

-people are put off buying and cooking mussels at home
+people are put off buying and cooking mussels at home by a

-their purchase and preparation, but there really is very little to fear about
+and preparation, but there really is very little to fear about

 these delicious bivalves.

 can be naturally harvested, or farmed on long ropes dangled

-mussel is a very simple creature: it lives in the sea,
+mussel is a very simple creature: it lives in the sea, attached

-out sea water, sifting out food and nutrients.
+sifting out food and nutrients.

-is, along with all the good stuff that gets sucked into
+is, along with all the good stuff that gets sucked into your

-process that can give rise to stories of people writhing around in agony losing
+give rise to stories of people writhing around in agony losing

 half their body weight in a day.

 that needn't be the case: here are a few very simple rules

 your mussels with care, buying them only from reputable